hchiam/learning-css/README.md

 - a `position: sticky` child stays within its containing ancestor, so if its containing ancestor scrolls off-screen, then so does the `position: sticky` element
   - sticky elements stay within their containing ancestors: https://codepen.io/hchiam/pen/wvrpPOM
   - you can create a `sticky` header with a buffer using `padding-top` and negative `top`: https://codepen.io/hchiam/pen/XWeVVqO
-  - setting `overflow` makes `sticky` children stick within, no longer globally
+  - setting `overflow` makes `sticky` descendants stick within, no longer globally